Ellen Moons: Research and career

-Moons joined Karlstad University in 2011.
-That year she was awarded the Göran Gustafsson Prize.
+Moons joined Karlstad University in 2000.
+In 2011 she was awarded the Göran Gustafsson Prize.
 At the time, Karlstad primarily focussed on polymer-based photovoltaics.
 Moons expanded this research area, introducing new materials and investigations into structure-property relationships.
 Moons works to understand degradation mechanisms within emerging energy materials in an effort to improve device performance, stability and lifetime.

 Moons' group have helped to correlate solar cell morphology with performance.
 In particular, she helped to explain how the donor and acceptor domains that form within the active layers of solar cells during solution processing impact their performance.
 Her work on morphology was supported by the K. A. Wallenberg foundation.
 Alongside the morphology of the active layer, she has studied how the device energetics (e.g. energy levels of the interlayers and interfaces) impact device performance.

 Moons has made use of atomic force microscopy to understand nanoscale features on the surface of her thin films.
 To interrogate the chemical composition of these domains, Moons has shown it is possible to combine atomic force microscopy with infrared spectroscopy.
 To probe the bulk structure of the thin films, Moons uses dynamic secondary ion mass spectrometry.

 In 2018, Moons was elected to the Royal Swedish Academy of Sciences.
-She was one of five women in a class of fifty five, and the first member from Karlstad University to be elected.
+She was one of five women in the fifty-five-member physics class, and the first member from Karlstad University to be elected.
 She said she would use the position to advance the role of physics in society.
 As part of this role, she served on the Nobel Committee for Physics and delivered a YouTube lesson describing the science that won the 2018 Nobel Prize in Physics.
+Since 1 January 2026, she is the Secretary General of the Royal Swedish Academy of Sciences.

+She is the first woman to hold this position since the founding of the society in 1739.